 Julie has over 37 years experience in the NHS.
 She is a registered nurse and holds a Certificate of Education and the Diploma in Travel Medicine from the Royal College Physicians and Surgeons, Glasgow.
 Prior to becoming independent, Julie was an immunisation manager in Greater Manchester, with a proven track record in facilitating increases in the local immunisation uptake rates.
 Julie has developed and delivered training packages for immunisation that were subsequently shared regionally and nationally.
 Based in Cheshire, she now works as an independent nurse consultant, delivering Immunisation and travel health training.

-Carol Cornmell, SRH registered trainer & General Practitioner, Torrington Medical Practice
+Dr Carol Cornmell, SRH registered trainer and General Practitioner, Torrington Medical Practice

 Carol has been a GP partner at Tottington Medical Practice since 1987 and has a special interest in sexual and reproductive healthcare.
 In addition, she carries out a weekly session at the Royal Bolton Centre for Sexual Health and is a trainer for the DFSRH.